-U.S. Oil’s lease with the Port of Milwaukee is a blank check for the storage and shipment of high hazard flammable (HHF) cargo including ethanol and crude oil.
+U.S. Oil’s lease with the Port of Milwaukee authorizes the storage and shipment of high hazard flammable (HHF) cargo including ethanol and liquid petroleum gas (LPG).

 Milwaukee already faces considerable risk from flammable crude oil and ethanol trains endangering our neighborhoods and waters.

 US Oil’s plans to store and ship ethanol and LPG will increase hazardous train and truck tanker traffic through the heart of our city.

 Why is the Port of Milwaukee creating a magnet for these dangerous cargos?

 In addition the lease specifically authorizes a tire pyrolysis facility that would incinerate old tires to turn them into fuel oil.

 Is this the future we want for our harbor, lakefront, rivers and the Great Lakes?